Pixdigit/TurboOcto/README.md

+# This Project is abandoned in favor of the pixel engine

 # TurboOcto
 TurboOcto is a game development library (and eventually game engine) for when you are in a crunch.
 If its a Gamejam, a Demoparty, rapid development or just toying around: TurboOcto is there for you.